Jari Kurri: Later career (1990–1998)

 During the 1994–95 NHL lockout Jari Kurri represented Jokerit, the team for which he played before his NHL career.
 Kurri played alongside Teemu Selänne, the 1993 winner of the Calder Memorial Trophy who had established himself as one of the top stars in Finland during early success in the NHL.
 Kurri had one memorable moment during his visit to SM-liiga when Jokerit faced their local rivals HIFK.
-Kurri played against his former Oilers-linemate Esa Tikkanen and another Finnish NHL-player, Christian Ruuttu.
-Kurri, Selänne and Jokerit captain Waltteri Immonen led Jokerit to 4–2 victory over Russian HC Lada Togliatti in 1994 European Cup Finals.
+Kurri played against his former Oilers linemate Esa Tikkanen and another Finnish NHL player, Christian Ruuttu.
+Kurri, Selänne, and Jokerit captain Waltteri Immonen led Jokerit to a 4–2 victory over Russian HC Lada Togliatti in 1994 European Cup Finals.

-After the lockout Kurri returned to Los Angeles, but was traded to New York Rangers in 1996 for their playoff run.
+After the lockout, Kurri returned to Los Angeles but was traded to New York Rangers in 1996 for their playoff run.

 Kurri played the remainder of the 1995–96 NHL season with the Rangers and posted one goal and four assists in 14 games.
 While he may not have put up the points the Rangers expected him to at the end of the regular season, Kurri proved some of his value by notching 8 points in 11 playoff games with the Rangers.

 After his short period with the Rangers, Kurri signed with the Mighty Ducks of Anaheim.
 Kurri intended to play alongside Teemu Selänne and Paul Kariya, but was ultimately reduced to a smaller role on the second and third lines, despite a newfound confidence from rigorous summer training.
 The Mighty Ducks made it to the playoffs and defeated the Phoenix Coyotes in the first round but were swept by the Detroit Red Wings in the second round.